redhajuanda/kuysor/README.md

 ### Fetching and Sanitizing Results

-If you notice, even though you set the limit to 10, kuysor will set the limit to 11.
-This is because kuysor needs to check if there are more data to fetch.
-If the data is 11, then there are more data to fetch, if the data is less than 11, then there are no more data to fetch.
+Even if you set the limit to 10, Kuysor will automatically set it to 11.
+This is because it needs to check if more data is available.
+If the result contains 11 items, there are more pages to fetch; if it's less than 11, there are no more pages to load.

-So, to sanitize the result, like trimming the last data, reversing the order if the cursor is previous, and generate the next and previous cursor, you can use `SanitizeStruct` or `SanitizeMap` function.
+Since cursor pagination can sometimes return extra data or even reverse the order of results, data sanitization is necessary.
+To handle this, you can use the `SanitizeStruct()` or `SanitizeMap()` function.
+These functions will trim the extra data, correct the order when using a previous cursor, and generate the next and previous cursors properly.

+Here's an example of how to use `SanitizeStruct()` to sanitize the query result:
 ```go
 package main